This example shows how you can see where two ellipses intersect.

 Instead you can solve one equation for x in terms of y and then plug the result into the other equation.
 This gives you a horrible mess that you cannot easily solve exactly.
 You can, however, apply Newton’s method (or some other method) to find the places where this messy equation equals 0.
 The values of x and y for which the equation is 0 are the points where the conic sections intersect.

 The combined messy equation involves taking square roots in two places, so you can get up to four solutions depending on whether you use the positive or negative roots in those two places.
-This makes sense because two ellipses can intersect in 0, 1, 2, or 4 points as shown in the picture on the right.
+This makes sense because two ellipses can intersect in anywhere between zero and four places as shown in the following picture.
 (Other conic sections can also intersect in at most four places.)

 In my next post, time I’ll dig into the math and show you the messy equation.